stormalf/porth/README.md

 1.0.19 adding annotations to the code using typing.
 And taken in account into test the compilation with libc and without libc.
 And adding the possibility to generate the .txt automatically (to use carefully and probably in a new folder)

+1.0.20 refactoring the error during runtime.
+Adding new keyword WRITE that executes internally the "1 1 SYSCALL3" instruction.
+It prints the string on the stdout (no need anymore to specify "string" 1 1 SYSCALL3).
+It's done internally.

 ## TODO